Bob131/dnfstrap/README.md

    I've put some effort into this use case.
 However, the method with which dnfstrap wrestles libdnf into compliance is not exactly robust.
- * Sudo really is needed, as both dnfstrap and rpm partake in chroot shenanigans and more.
-This makes the hacky nature of dnfstrap all the more terrifying, so use it at your own risk.
+ * Sudo really is needed, as both dnfstrap and rpm partake in chroot shenanigans, rpm needs to be able to setuid etc. This makes the hacky nature of dnfstrap all the more terrifying, so use it at your own risk.

+### Known bugs

+ * **Once you run dnfstrap for a target directory, it cannot be run again**:
+   This means that if dnfstrap gets interrupted (or dies) during a build, you cannot try again with the same directory.
+Your best bet is to copy `<your build dir>/var/cache/dnf` to a new directory and start again.
+This is because the package solver is, for whatever reason, unable to resolve a dependency on `ld-linux-<target arch>.so` after it has already been installed.